How to beat your competition (through digital marketing)

 - Figure out their social media strategies

-- Find holes in their digital marketing strategies and exploit them
+- Find holes in their marketing campaign strategies and exploit them

 Ways to conduct competitor analysis:

 - Use online tools to find out information.
-SEMrush is a great free tool that you can use to find out how your competitors are performing organically as well as learning what keywords they are using to target their customers.
+SEMrush is a great paid tool that you can use to find out how your competitors are performing organically as well as learn what keywords they are using to target their customers.

 2. Local SEO